johnsonn573/ASM_code_repository/README.md

 ## Marking CpGs w/ no data

 To reduce file sizes in downstream analyses, we created a Genomic Ranges file (cg_genome.gr), which marked all the CpG sites in the human genome using a script called cg_genome.R.
-We then ran the scripts na_B_v3.R and na_CLL.R, which markes all the CpGs that have no data in B-cell samples and CLL samples, respectively.
+We then ran the scripts na_B_v3.R and na_CLL.R.
+These scripts mark all the CpGs that do not have data in B-cell samples and CLL samples, respectively.

 ## Counting methylation at each CpG.

 For each CpG, we counted up the (1) number of fully methylated cells, (2) number of fully unmethylated cells, (3) number of cells with both methylated and unmethylated read overlaps as well as the number of methylated and unmethylated reads originating from each of these 3 types of cells.
-We used the following scripts to perform this task.
+We used the following scripts to perform these tasks.

 cts_per_sample_bothstrands_paired_B.R    \
 cts_per_sample_bothstrands_paired_CLL.R    \